Must/Should/Want method

 ⚡️ This feature is available on Premium plan

-In this workflow, instead of using task status like Started
+In this workflow, instead of using task status like In progress

 or Next